WR250R 4000-km review

 I tried to find it a couple of years ago with a group, but failed.
 We did it coming down in 2013 – a spectacular afternoon’s ride up MH14 and down MH15.

-Glad I left the Husky Terra at the auberge and borrowed a Tornado.It’s heating up again – my body thermometre doesn’t know if it’s coming or going.
+Glad I left the Husky Terra at the auberge on that occasion and borrowed a Tornado.It’s heating up again – my body thermometer doesn’t know if it’s coming or going.

 My Hyperpro suspension has softened a bit too, and I found my PLA (preload knob) was close to max.

 I emailed Bas at HP and he suggested not upping the low speed comp (also now on max) but cranking up the rebound which I do in the shade of a palm.
 Who’d have known (turned out later they’d spec’d a way too soft spring for my weight, despite asking)